baguilar6174/java-design-patterns/README.md

 - How to create objects efficiently?
 - Hiding the instantiation logic.
-- Reducing coupling between cl
+- Reducing coupling between classes

 **Objectives:**